colindoyle0000/colindoyle-website/content/lawailab2026spring/reading/_index.md

 ## Mar.
 25, 2026

-Because of cancellation of last week’s class, there is no new reading assignment for this week.
+Because last week’s class was cancelled, there is no new reading assignment for this week.
 Students can revise and resend their research update from last week if they have continued to make progress.

 ## Apr.
 1, 2026